-Selection of Breeding Males for Natural Service
+Standards and Procedures For Selection of Breeding Males for Natural Service

 Males used for providing natural service should have all the basic norms laid down for those used for collection of semen for Artificial Insemination except that their progeny information may not be available.
 Individual's own performance (for traits like growth) and pedigree performance therefore could be the main information sources.
 This is especially true for rams and bucks where males have recorded phenotype for traits like growth rate and breeding objectives include growth as selection criteria.
-Males used for breeding commercially will be registered under the authority and following guidelines are expected to expected be helpful for provide a level playing field as well as in the improvement of genetic potential of our breeds.
+Males used for breeding commercially will be registered under the authority and following guidelines are expected to be helpful to provide a level playing field as well as in the improvement of genetic potential of our breeds.

-- 1. Registration with breed association/society
+- 1. Registration with breed association/society.

+- 2. Pedigree Performance Record.

-- 2. Basic phenotypic qualities
+- 3. Basic phenotypic qualities.

-- 3. Breeding soundness examination
+- 4. Breeding soundness examination.

-- 4. Genetic and venereal diseases
+- 5. Genetic and venereal diseases.

-- 5. Maintenance of breeding records
+- 6. Maintenance of breeding records.

-Registration with breed association/society
+Registration with breed association /Society